Mental Health Association of Maryland

 HB 11 (SB 902) Health Insurance - Access to Nonparticipating Providers - Referrals, Additional Assistance, and Coverage

-Removes sunset on provision prohibiting balance billing of commercially insured individuals who are forced to go out of network for behavioral health treatment; prohibits prior authorization requirements for out of network appointments, reimbursement, or treatment plans; requires the Maryland Health Care Commission to determine a reimbursement formula for out of network providers.
+Reauthorizes a provision prohibiting the balance billing of commercially insured individuals who are forced to go out of network for behavioral health treatment.

 Sample-Hughes

-HB 32 (SB 43) Maryland Department of Health - Forensic Review Board and Community Forensic Aftercare Program - Established
+HB 32 (SB 43) Maryland Department of Health - Forensic Review Board - Established

 Charkoudian